SEORadar: Product Overview

 SEORadar Time Machine

 A typical issue for an SEO is investigating a traffic drop that might have started a month ago or more.
 That might mean scouring through release notes to understand what happened.
 With our archive, you can go back in time and view your pages last week or even months ago.
 Not only do we save the HTML snapshots, we also store server response and page render metrics.
 Maybe you page performance has slowly been degrading the last few months.
 You can tell by looking at the URL history.
-Here we see a page with rather erratic performance.

 - Get alerts when a new review is posted